 See detailed rules on the www.quetzalmama.com websiteFINALISTS

-Finalists will be notified via email by Friday, June 30, 2021.
-Finalists will be invited to a Zoom interview on July 1 or 2.
-Finalists will be notified via email regarding the day and time of ther interview.
-Selected students will be notified of admission by Saturday, July 3.FAQsHow much does this program cost?
+Finalists will be notified via email by Friday, July 9, 2021.
+Finalists will be invited to a Zoom interview and will be notified via email regarding the day and time of ther interview.
+Selected students will be notified of admission by Saturday, July 23.

 This is a free program, offered at no cost to qualifying students.
 However, the value of this program is $5,000 for each student.Who is eligible to participate in this program?

 Refer to Eligibility section above.Do I have to be a US citizen to apply to this program?

 No. You cann have any status (undocumented, DACA, etc.) and be eligible for this program.Where is the program held?